 - VAT Registration: If your annual turnover exceeds R1 million, you must register for Value-Added Tax (VAT).

-- Tax Clearance Certificate: A tax clearance certificate is necessary for accessing certain financial support programs.
+- Tax Clearance Certificate: A tax clearance certificate is necessary for accessing specific financial support programs.

 5. Open a Business Bank Account

-Open a dedicated business bank account to separate your personal finances from your business finances.
+Open a dedicated business bank account to separate your personal and business finances.
 This helps maintain accurate financial records and simplifies tax compliance.
 Most banks in South Africa offer business accounts tailored to small enterprises.

 6. Comply with Local Zoning and Bylaws